Read more about our cookies

 Small cardboard and paper packages, both hard and soft.
 For example milk boxes, egg cartons, paper bags, moving boxes, corrugated cardboard and wrapping paper.

 Everything you can flick through.
 For example newspapers, catalogues, paperback books, flyers, office papers and notebooks.

 Glass bottles and jars can be sorted either as coloured or uncoloured glass.
 For example wine bottles and jam cans.

 All metal packages, both hard and soft.
 For example conserve cans, tubes, capsules, aluminum foil and cans without refund deposits (pant).

 Your left-over food, raw or cooked.
-For example banana peel, eggshell, corn-cob, seafood shell, coffee grounds, tea bags, household paper and small amounts of grease/oil.
+For example banana peel, eggshell, corn-cob, seafood shell, coffee grounds, tea bags and household paper.

 As an extra service, we accept bulky waste i.e. all space-consuming household waste that does not fit or can't be recycled in the regular waste station i.e. furniture, lamps, kitchen ware and Christmas trees.
 We also accept electronics, light bulbs/fluorescent lamps and batteries.

 All clothes and textiles (in good or poor condition).
 For example. bedding, towels, household textiles, shoes, hats, blankets, handbags, belts and accessories.

 This is your leftover waste, ie. waste that cannot be recycled.
 For example chewing gum, envelopes, crushed glass, cotton swabs, hair, condoms, sanitary pads, moist tobacco (snus), cigarette butts and cat litter.